KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/metadata.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 ---

-# Abstract

-Metadata is important in KRunner.
-It determines user-visible properties like the name, description, and default values for categories.
-They can also affect the runtime behavior and allow for more features and optimizations.
-Due to some properties being only relevant for DBus runners, this explanation is split into separate sections.

 ## Universal Properties

 These include user-visible keys like `Name`, `Icon`, and `Description`, which will be shown in several places, like the list of Runners available under System Settings > Search > Plasma Search.